LongTailLabs/license-server/README.rst

 If the client is allowed access (covered in Restrictions) the action specified will be incremented accordingly.

-Current there are only two available actions:
+Currently there are only two available actions:

 * use
 * access